MatheusBecali/FLUO-SC/README.md

 If you prefer not to use Sacred, you can modify parameters directly in the script files.

 ---

+## 📊 Datasets Links

+The datasets used in this project are openly available for download on **Data Mendeley**:

+- **[PAD-UFES-20](https://data.mendeley.com/datasets/zr7vgbcyr2/1)**: Dataset of skin lesion images, including metadata, for automated diagnosis.
+- **[FLUO-SC](https://data.mendeley.com/datasets/s8n68jj678/1)**: Dataset containing fluorescence images of skin lesions.

+Please refer to the respective dataset pages for more information on their content and usage.

+---

 ## 🛠 Usage Instructions